Don’t Do These 35 Things If You Want to Sell Your House

 Don’t Forget to Protect Against Low Appraisal

 Prevent any potential hiccups of a home sale by doing some legwork ahead of time.
 Specifically, consider getting an appraisal prior to listing the home.
-It’ll protect against the potential of a low appraisal during the sale of the home.
+It will protect against the possibility of a low appraisal during the sale of the home.

-See what goes into an appraisal so you know what to look for with an appraisal.
+See what goes into an appraisal so you know what to look for.

 Don’t Put Off Researching Brokers

-Do the research when it comes to finding a broker.
-Talk to neighbors and friends who recently sold to get a gauge of who’s good.
+Do your research when finding a broker.
+Talk to neighbors and friends who recently sold for a gauge of who’s good.
 Take a look at how they list homes and pay attention to the details.
-Do you want to buy from them when looking at their site?
+Do you want to buy from them when looking at their web site?